Pac-Man: The Joy of Movement

 I believe I’ve provided one good argument to explain why Pac-Man is so fun to move.
 But I hope my reader will indulge me with a few more sentences.

 Videogames have tried throughout their existence to recreate through digital simulation the sensation of motion, and those games which have made moving their main verb impacted players in profound ways.
 Pac-Man established a rhythm of gameplay that later designers continually found inspiration from.
-John Carmack and John Romero both regularly played Pac-Man while writing and coding Doom, and even Shigeru Miyamoto found inspiration from Pac-Man while designing the early Super Mario Bros. and Donkey Kong games.
+John Carmack and John Romero both regularly played Pac-Man while writing and coding DOOM, and even Shigeru Miyamoto found inspiration from Pac-Man while designing the early Super Mario Bros. and Donkey Kong games.
 Pac-Man has reverberated throughout the history of videogames because it balances tension and release, and it also created a motion interface that was unlike anything which had preceded it.

 There are oceans worth of digital ink which have examined, explained, and explicated Pac-Man but almost none of them that I’ve read have bothered to just ask the question that I don’t believe I’ve honestly been able to even begin to answer.